 PyTorch

 Conda

 Installing Conda is straightforward.
-Find the download link that works for you on this page.
+Find the download link that works for you on this pagearrow-up-right.

+PyTorch